mokalab/Butler/README.md

 Butler
 ======

-Android Library Project for commonly used tools.
+Android Library Project for commonly used tools and utilities.

+// MORE DOCUMENTATION COMING SOON :D